1rbg/Punshek-BMS/README.md

 # Punshek-BMS
 ## Install Instructions
 1. Go to the [Releases](https://github.com/1rbg/Punshek-BMS/releases) tab to find the latest release.
+2. Add the executable file to your antivirus whitelist.
-2. Run the Windows Installer.
+3. Run the Windows Installer.
-3. If you don't have COM port drivers installed, install the [drivers](https://ftdichip.com/drivers/vcp-drivers/).
+4. If you don't have COM port drivers installed, install the [drivers](https://ftdichip.com/drivers/vcp-drivers/).
 ## How to Start
 1. Connect a compatible Punshek BMS device with the appropriate dongle.
 2. Go to the Devices Tab.